-- When the idle screen displays, press the Ph.Book soft key. - Scroll to Group settings by pressing the Up or Down key and press the Select soft key or the key. - Scroll through the group list by pressing the Up or Down key. - Highlight the group you want and press the Select soft key or the key. - 5.
+- When the idle screen displays, press the Ph.Book soft key. - 2.
+Scroll to Group settings by pressing the Up or Down key and press the Select soft key or the 2 key. - 3.
+Scroll through the group list by pressing the Up or Down key. - 4.
+When the group you want highlights, press the Select soft key or the 2 key. - 5.
 Select each option and change the settings, as required.
-The following options are available: - Melody: allows you to set the ring tone to be used when you receive a voice call from a member of that group. - Edit name: allows you to change the name of the group. - View image: allows you to view the image for that group. - 6.
-When you are finished, press the C key or the key.
+The following options are available: - Melody: allows you to set the ring tone to be used when you receive a voice call from a member of that group. - Edit name: allows you to change the name of the group. - View image: allows you to view the image for that group.

+6. When you are finished, press the C key or the % key.